Monasterio Santa Catalina

 Arequipa’s famous convent

-The Spanish conquest of South America was bloody by all accounts and many of the women who entered the convent were sent to the Americas to wed a conquistador who had managed to steal enough Inca gold to send for a bride.
-Many were widowed not long after they arrived and decided to enter the convent rather than remarry with another Spanish soldier.
+The Spanish conquest of South America was bloody by all accounts and the lives of most Spanish men were brutish and short.
+Many were young women widowed in their 30s and decided to enter the convent rather than remarry another conquistador.